pancsta/asyncmachine-go/tools/cmd/am-gen/README.md

 > [!NOTE]
 > **asyncmachine-go** is a batteries-included graph control flow library (AOP, actor model, state-machine).

-`am-gen` will quickly bootstrap a typesafe states file, or a Grafana dashboard for you.
+`am-gen` will quickly bootstrap a typesafe schema file, or a Grafana dashboard for you.

 ```bash
 $ am-gen states-file --states State1,State2:multi \